apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_readme.md

 t = o.asnumpy()
 ```

-More detailed debugging and profiling information can be logged by setting the environment variable 'MKLDNN_VERBOSE':
+More detailed debugging and profiling information can be logged by setting the environment variable 'DNNL_VERBOSE':
 ```
-export MKLDNN_VERBOSE=1
+export DNNL_VERBOSE=1
 ```
 For example, by running above code snippet, the following debugging logs providing more insights on ONEDNN primitives `convolution` and `reorder`.
 That includes: Memory layout, infer shape and the time cost of primitive execution.
 ```